Jeremyhuang-lab/Jeremy-iot-device-pet-feeder/README.md

 Real-time video monitoring is expected to be possible through OPENCV or whether it can be connected to other video equipment through Tuya WIFI module, and send real-time video of pets through them.

-4. Part of the design rules
+4.Part of the design rules
 ==
-Single-chip main control select domestic 8051 single-chip STC15W58S4 or select STM32F103 series Motor drive adopts H-bridge drive.
+Single-chip main control select domestic 8051 single-chip STC15W58S4 or select STM32F103 series

+Motor drive adopts H-bridge drive.
 Single-chip PWM control of brushed DC motor speed or ULN2003 to drive unipolar stepping motor also uses single-chip PWM to control direction and speed.

 Temperature and humidity chip can choose SHT30 or DHT11